“Never be lacking in zeal , but keep your spiritual fervor, serving the Lord. Be joyful in hope, patient in affliction, faithful in prayer.”

-WP-Bible plugin) When we study the paths of water to the ocean, we discover it travels at many different speeds
+Our pursuit of God is not measured by pace but rather our heart as we pursue a life that “finds out what pleases the Lord!”
+(Ephesians 5:10) When we study the paths of water to the ocean, we discover it travels at many different speeds

 and has subtle and drastic effects based on the path on which it has been set.
 Each journey looks different.
 Consider the contrast of a flowing mountain stream, a river valley, and a mighty river.
 In each season they have their purpose and shape the landscape as designed by the Creator.

 Living our life in pursuit will look different for each of us.
 The key is to keep moving with God whether it is at a painfully slow or exhilaratingly fast pace.
 Continue the journey with an open heart to what pleases the Lord and be prepared for the effects.

 As our lives are lived according to His eternal design it leaves us changed for His glory and those in our life’s path effected too.
 Take time to read the rest of Ephesians 5.
 Paul gives a few examples of “what pleases the Lord”.
 (Ephesians 5:10) I will leave you with this challenge.